logo

 Operator

-During this call, the company will make certain forward-looking statements within the meaning of federal securities laws, which, by their nature, involve a number of risks, uncertainties, and other factors that could cause active results to differ materially from those in the forward-looking statements.
-A discussion of factors that could cause active results to differ materially is contained in the company's SEC filings, as well as in its earnings release.
-You should refer to a copy of the company's earnings release in the investor simulation section on the company's website for additional important information regarding forward-looking statements and disclosures and reconciliations of non-GAAP financial measures that the company uses when discussing its results.
-I will now turn the call over to Drew Wilkerson.
+Welcome to the RxO Q4 2025 Earnings Conference Call and Webcast.
+My name is Ina, and I will be your operator for today's call.
+Please note that this conference is being recorded.
+During this call, the Committee will make certain forward-looking statements within the meaning of federal securities laws, which by the nature involve a number of risks, uncertainties, and other factors that could cause ASHA results to differ materially from those in the forward-looking statements.
+A discussion of factors that could cause actual results to differ materially is contained in the company's SEC filings as well as in its earnings release.
+You should refer to a copy of the company's earnings release in the Investor Relations section on the company's website for additional important information regarding forward-looking statements and disclosures and reconciliations of NANGA financial measures that the company uses when it's discussing its results.
+I will now turn the call over to Joe Wilkerson.
 Mr. Wilkerson, you may begin.

 speaker